Motivic integration and Milnor fiber: Motivic Milnor fiber

 Let $X$ be a nonsingular connected variety of dimension $d$ over $\R$ and $f$ a nonconstant morphism, also over $\R$, from $X$ to the affine line.
 Let $z \in f^{-1}(0)$ be an $\R$-rational point.
 Since $X$, $f$, and $z$ are fixed, we shall not always carry them in notation and terminology.

-\begin{nota} Let $\pi$ be the reduction map $X(\OO) \fun X(\C)$.
-The (complex) \emph{nonarchimedean Milnor fiber} of $f$ is the set
+Let $\pi$ be the reduction map $X(\OO) \fun X(\K)$.
+The \memph{nonarchimedean Milnor fiber} of $f$ is the set

 Note that $\mdl X$ may be constructed in an affine neighborhood of $z$ and hence is indeed a (quantifier-free) definable set.
 Moreover, it is $\beta$-invariant for every $\beta \geq 1$.
-Therefore, $\mdl X$ is an object of $\mgVF^\diamond[*]$ equipped with the constant volume form $0$.
-The \emph{positive motivic zeta function} of $f$ is the power series
+Thus, $\mdl X$ is an object of $\mgVF^\diamond[*]$ equipped with the constant volume form $0$.
+We define the \memph{positive motivic zeta function} of $f$ to be the power series